elucidium/elucidium.github.io/_pages/courses.md

 ## Summer 2020

 I originally had another internship offer lined up, but the program was cancelled due to COVID-19.
-After receiving that news, I signed up for online summer courses at CMU and went through the re-hiring process on LinkedIn, eventually receiving an offer to work at Network Medical Management as a **software engineer intern**.
+After receiving that news, I signed up for online summer courses at CMU and went through the re-hiring process on LinkedIn, eventually receiving an offer to work remotely at Network Medical Management as a **software engineer intern**.

 I'm genuinely surprised that this summer worked out as well as it did, given that I lost my initial summer plans.
 That being said, I'm incredibly fortunate that I was able to quarantine with family, focusing solely on my coursework and the full-stack development I did at my internship.